 I have a civil protection order against the abuser.
 Can s/he keep a gun or buy a new gun?

-- restrains the respondent from assaulting, harassing, stalking, or threatening the petitioner or any other person named in the order; and
+- restrains the respondent from assaulting, harassing, stalking, or threatening the petitioner or any other person named in the order; or requires the person to stay away from, or have no contact with, any other person or a location; and

 - requires the respondent to give up possession of any firearms.1

 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a final protection order against him/her that meets certain requirements even if the judge does not specifically include on the order that s/he cannot have a gun.
 Go to the Federal Gun Laws page to get more information.